adaptingadapting/Holberton-SpeedrunAllChecksPercent/902more_functions_nested_loops/README.md

 task 7 i think there might be better way to go about it but this solution took me around 5 minutes and its pretty good

 task 8 was good, i tied doing it only setting up one varaible but cant just play around with n while you are using it for the other loop in a square sadly, so i set up and got it

+task 9 i think this is the ultimate version of mine of fizz buzz, its pretty short and sweet and there is nothing extra from what i cant see, its the shortest version of it i have ever put out